 What is known is that Agnes was martyred, likely around the age of 12 or 13, asserting that she longed only to be the bride of Christ.
 Fittingly, her name in Greek means “pure.”
 Her name also became associated with the Latin word agnus, which means “lamb.”
 Thus, she is often depicted holding a lamb, a symbol of purity and of Christ, the Paschal Lamb.

 Like Agnes and the Christians of the early Church, St. Elizabeth Ann Seton was unafraid to live counterculturally and embrace the Paschal Mystery.
-Life, she knew, was comprised of suffering and death, but because of the cross, the glory of the Resurrection was also promised.
+Life, she knew, entails suffering and death, but because of Christ’s cross, the glory of the Resurrection is also promised.

 Mother Seton wrote that we “receive [Our Lord] by the communion of the cross.
 In receiving his cross we are not to look at what it is made of, that is on the nature of our sufferings, it being a mystery.
 We are to look only at the interior virtue, not the exterior form . . . the form of its afflictions carries eternal consolations.
 When our Savior offers us his cross in any way, it is Himself.”

 Despite bearing many crosses — sickness, death of loved ones, ridicule from family members for her conversion to Catholicism, poverty — Elizabeth consistently chose to transfigure her suffering into opportunities to encounter the Lord.

 I can’t help but think that the despair we’ve felt during the pandemic has been due in part to our having forgotten, or perhaps never learned, how to embrace and live the Paschal Mystery as Sts.
 Agnes and Elizabeth Ann Seton did.
 Each of us bears crosses.
 Some are visible, many are not, and some are more burdensome and heavier than others.